Contacts for Dry Eyes

 Can You Wear Contacts With Dry Eyes?

 You may be able to wear contacts with dry eyes, but your eye doctor should confirm the right lens type, material, wearing time, and drop routine for your eyes.
 Dryness can come from tear film problems, long screen use, allergies, medications, lens deposits, or a lens that no longer fits well.
-Some wearers do better with daily disposable lenses, while others may do well with a monthly lens that matches their prescription and care routine.
+Some wearers do better with daily disposable lenses, while others may do well with a monthly replacement lens that matches their prescription and care routine.
 If your lenses cause burning, redness, pain, or lasting blur, remove them and ask your eye doctor before wearing them again.

 How to Choose Contacts for Dry Eyes